 A majority of insurance companies base the cost of a policy on the Insurance Services Office (ISO) Public Protection Classification rating for a given location. it is based on many factors, including the number of responding firefighters and officers, distance to fire hydrants or a recognized water source, capabilities of available fire apparatus, and the distance from a fire station just to name a few.
 The lower the number, the better the Fire Department's rating.

 If you have questions regarding a specific address, contact us at 810.664.0833 or at email@example.com.

 I am disabled and in an emergency, I may have trouble or would not be able to get out of my house by myself.
 Is there anything I can do ahead of time to alert the Fire Department?

-If you are disabled and believe that you would have difficulty getting out of your house/apartment in an emergency, please contact us at 810.664.0833 or at email@example.com.
+If you are disabled and/or believe that you might have difficulty getting out of your house/apartment in an emergency, please contact us at 810.664.0833 or at firstname.lastname@example.org.
 This information is kept strictly confidential and will only be shared with Lapeer County Central Dispatch.
 This is done so that if there’s ever an emergency at your address, the dispatchers will alert us to your situation.

 Are outdoor fireplaces and similar devices allowed?
 Are small campfires and bonfires allowed?